Two killed in crash involving Amtrak train, freight train

 (CNN)Two people were killed in a crash involving a freight train and an Amtrak passenger train early Sunday in South Carolina, authorities said.

-Amtrak Train 91 was traveling between New York and Miami with 147 people aboard when it collided with a CSX freight train in Cayce at about 2:35 a.m.

-The lead engine and some passenger cars derailed, Amtrak said in a statement.
+Amtrak Train 91 was traveling between New York and Miami with 147 people aboard when it collided with a CSX freight train in Cayce at about 2:35 a.m., derailing the lead engine and some passenger cars, Amtrak said in a statement.

+According to Lexington County spokesman Harrison Cahill, 116 people were injured and transported to local hospitals, with injuries ranging from scratches to broken bones.
+Officials had initially said 70 people with injuries were transported to hospitals for treatment, but later adjusted the figure.

+The CSX train was stationary on the tracks, "awaiting a later movement," when the collision occurred, Gov. Henry McMaster said in a press conference Sunday morning.
+It's not believed anyone was on that train.

 About 5,000 gallons of fuel were spilled, authorities estimated, but Cahill said there was "no threat to the public at the time."